 Palmersville is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Palmersville is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Palmersville who work in office and administrative support (38.30%), sales jobs (25.53%), and law enforcement and fire fighting (19.15%).

-Palmersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Palmersville does not have a public transit system used by locals to get to and from work.

 The per capita income in Palmersville in 2022 was $26,182, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $104,728 for a family of four.